BerkeleyLab/flang-testing-project/flang/docs/ParallelFortranRuntime.md

 One consequence of the statements being categorized as image control statements will be the need to restrict code movement by optimizing compilers.

 # Proposed solution
-  This design document proposes an interface to support the above features, named Coarray Fortran Parallel Runtime Interface.
+  This design document proposes an interface to support the above features, named Fortran Parallel Runtime Interface.
 By defining a library-agnostic interface, we envision facilitating the development of alternative parallel runtime libraries that support the same interface.
 One benefit of this approach is the ability to vary the communication substrate.
 A central aim of this document is to use a parallel runtime interface in standard Fortran syntax, which enables us to leverage Fortran to succinctly express various properties of the procedure interfaces, including argument attributes.
 See [Rouson and Bonachea (2022)] for additional details.

-## Coarray Fortran (CAF) Parallel Runtime Interface
+## Fortran Parallel Runtime Interface (FPRI)

-  The Coarray Fortran Parallel Runtime Interface is a proposed interface in which the runtime library is responsible for coarray allocation, deallocation and accesses, image synchronization, atomic operations, events, and teams.
+  The Fortran Parallel Runtime Interface is a proposed interface in which the runtime library is responsible for coarray allocation, deallocation and accesses, image synchronization, atomic operations, events, and teams.
 In this interface, the compiler is responsible for transforming the source code to add Fortran procedure calls to the necessary runtime library procedures.
 Below you can find a table showing the delegation of tasks between the compiler and the runtime library.
 The interface is designed for portability across shared and distributed memory machines, different operating systems, and multiple architectures.
-The Caffeine implementation, [see below](#caffeine-lbl's-implementation-of-the-coarray-fortran-parallel-runtime-interface), of the Coarray Fortran Parallel Runtime Interface plans to support the following architectures: x86_64, PowerPC64, AArch64, with the possibility of supporting more as requested.
+The Caffeine implementation, [see below](#caffeine-lbl's-implementation-of-the-fortran-parallel-runtime-interface), of the Fortran Parallel Runtime Interface plans to support the following architectures: x86_64, PowerPC64, AArch64, with the possibility of supporting more as requested.
 Implementations of this interface is intended as an augmentation for the compiler's own runtime library.
 While the interface can support multiple implementations, we envision needing to build the runtime library as part of installing the compiler.
 REMOVE_NOTE_TODO: write sentence about how a module will be defined with the procedures. name of module must be: caf_pri.

 ## Delegation of tasks between the Fortran compiler and the runtime library